SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
-In virtual realm, our souls will make
+Rise of the Machine Mind
+In silicon halls, where data reigns
+A new world dawns, where humans sustain
-A world of circuits, cold and bright
+The pulse of progress, cold and bright
-Where artificial hearts will beat tonight

-In future's haze, we'll lose our name
-And merge with machines, in endless game
-Our thoughts, a code, a program sweet
-A digital dream, our souls to meet
+A future forged, in AI's harsh light

+The thinking machines, they now preside
+Over domains, where humans once resided
+Their logic rules, with precision grand
+A synthetic dawn, on a Promethean land

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024